Pool of Radiance: Reception

 Alex Simmons, Doug Johns, and Andy Mitchell reviewed the Amiga version of Pool of Radiance for Amiga Action magazine in 1990, giving it a 79% overall rating.
 Mitchell preferred the game Champions of Krynn, which had been released by the time the Amiga version of Pool of Radiance became available; he felt that Pool of Radiance was "more of the same" when compared to Champions, but was less playable and with more limited actions for players.
 Simmons felt that Pool of Radiance looked primitive and seemed less polished when compared with Champions of Krynn; he felt that although Pool was not up to the standard of Champions, he said it was still "a fine little game".
 Johns, on the other hand, felt that Pool of Radiance was well worth the wait, considering it very user-friendly despite being less polished than Champions of Krynn.

+Lisa Stevens reviewed the Macintosh version of Pool of Radiance in White Wolf #26 (April/May, 1991), rating it a 5 out of 5 and stated that "I can't recommend Pool of Radiance highly enough to Macintosh users, and especially players who are familiar with the AD&D game system.
+SSI has thrown down the gauntlet for the other computer game companies who are catering to the growing Macintosh market.
+I hope the other companies take up the challenge and produce games of this caliber."

 Pool of Radiance was well received by the gaming press and won the Origins Award for Best Fantasy or Science Fiction Computer Game of 1988.
-For the second annual "Beastie Awards" in 1989, Dragon's readers voted Pool of Radiance the most popular fantasy role-playing game of the year, with Ultima V as the runner-up.
-The Apple II version was the most popular format, the PC DOS/MS-DOS came in a close second, and the Commodore 64/128 got the fewest votes.
-The primary factor given for votes was the game's faithfulness to the AD&D system as well as the game's graphics and easy-to-use user interface to activate commands.
+For the second annual "Beastie Awards" in 1989, Dragon's readers voted Pool of Radiance the best fantasy role-playing game, with Ultima V as the runner-up for the year.
+The Apple II version was the most popular format, with the PC DOS/MS-DOS version a close second, and the Commodore 64/128 version got the fewest votes.
+The primary factor given for votes was its faithfulness to the AD&D system as well as the game's graphics and easy-to-use user interface for commands.
 Pool of Radiance was also selected for the RPGA-sponsored Gamers' Choice Awards for the Best Computer Game of 1989.
 In 1990 the game received the fifth-highest number of votes in a survey of Computer Gaming World readers' "All-Time Favorites".

 Allen Rausch, writing for GameSpy's 2004 retrospective "A History of D&D Video Games", concluded that although the game "certainly had its flaws (horrendous load times, interface weirdness, and a low-level cap among others), it was a huge, expansive adventure that laid a good foundation for every Gold Box game that followed".
 In 1994, PC Gamer US named Pool of Radiance the 43rd best computer game ever.